bitpay/wallet/README.md

 | >=1.2  | Multisig  |  BIP44 |  P2SH   |
 | >=1.5  | Multisig Hardware wallets  |  BIP44 (root m/48') |  P2SH   |

 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground) all wallet addresses can be generated.
-(TIP: Use the `Address` section for P2PKH address type wallet and `Multisig Address` for P2SH address type wallets).
+(TIP: Use the `Address` section for P2PKH address type wallets and `Multisig Address` for P2SH address type wallets).
 For multisig addresses, the required number of signatures (key `m` on the export) is also needed to recreate the addresses.

 BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so Copay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

 Since version 1.5, Copay uses the root `m/48'` for hardware multisignature wallets.
 This was coordinated with Ledger and Trezor teams.
 While the derivation path format is still similar to BIP44, the root was in order to indicate that these wallets are not discoverable by scanning addresses for funds.
-Address generation for multisignature wallets needs the other's copayers extended public keys.
+Address generation for multisignature wallets requires the other copayers extended public keys.

 ## Bitcore Wallet Service